-Courtney Jo Cheney is currently a Sophomore pursuing a BFA in Dance at Westminster College.
+Courtney Jo Cheney is currently a second-year student pursuing a BFA in dance at Westminster College.
 She began her dancing career when she was eight years old, training in contemporary, lyrical, ballet, jazz, and hip hop.
 As a high school senior, Courtney was awarded with and represents Brighton High as the 2015 Dance Sterling Scholar.

-Indigo Cook is a Salt Lake City native in her first semester here at Westminster, after having spent the previous two years at New York University studying classical percussion performance.
+Indigo Cook is a Salt Lake City native in her first year at Westminster, after having spent the previous two years at New York University studying classical percussion performance.
 She is a percussionist and dancer for Samba Fogo, an Afro-Brazilian music and dance company based in Salt Lake.

-Bailey Sill is a sophomore pursuing a dance major at Westminster College.
+Bailey Sill is a second-year student pursuing a dance major at Westminster College.
 She received the majority of her training from Dance Impressions under the direction of Kandee Allen and Mallorie Johns.
 She has performed works by Molly Heller, José Limón, and Doug Varone.
-She recently performed in Westminster Theater's production of Bellwether.
+She recently performed in Westminster theatre's production of Bellwether.

-Katelynn Killian is a freshman double majoring in Dance and Arts administration.
-Katelynn has been dancing since age 5 and studied all genres of dance.
+Katelynn Killian is a first-year student double majoring in dance and arts administration.
+Katelynn has been dancing since age five and studied all genres of dance.
 She has a fierce passion for dance and all of the benefits it provides.

 Jaide Mulder has been dancing over 16 years of her life.
 She has been trained extensively in jazz, ballet, hip hop, modern, and contemporary.
 She spent most of her hours at her studio called eMotion dance, and also was an officer for her dance company at Olympus High school.
 She is now pursuing a dance major at Westminster College on a dance scholarship.